mnahmad/scriptndebug/pages/qgis/plugins/ee_install_and_use.md

 sudo pip install earthengine-api
 ```

-Now an other step I found in the GEE python [documentation](https://developers.google.com/earth-engine/python_install-conda.html) was to get oauth2 key for your GEE account by using the following command in .
-Open terminal and run the following command.
+Now an other step I found in the GEE python [documentation](https://developers.google.com/earth-engine/python_install-conda.html) was to get oauth2 key for your GEE account by using the following command (open a terminal and execute the command below).

 ```
 earthengine authenticate
 ```

-the above command will show
+Note: The above command will open a web page in your default web browser and will ask you to authorize the newly installed GEE plugin to use your GEE credentials.
+Once you put your password, you will see the following output in the terminal (where you are executed the command __earthengine authenticate__)

 ```